virtualscienceforum/virtualscienceforum/texts/epn_paper.md

 #### Because of how easy it is, many are working towards this goal.

-Our effort is not the first and now by far not the only one.
+Our effort towards online conferences is not the first and now by far not the only one.
-On the contrary, we see online colloquia and seminars organized by probably a large fraction of all departments and research institutes.
+We see online colloquia and seminars organized by many science departments and research institutes.
 Virtual workshops and conferences follow suit, although being rarer due to requiring more coordination and planning.
 We also expect appearance of more organizations like https://researchseminars.org/ that distribute announcements about different events, in order to help navigate the rapidly growing amount of online events.